keep-starknet-strange/raito/README.md

 ## Overview

+Raito is a Bitcoin consensus client written in Cairo: it implements the same block validation logic as Bitcoin Core but in a provable language.
+What that means is after you run block validation you can present the result (e.g. chain state) and a succinct proof of execution correctness.
+The key is that the other party is no longer required to re-run the validation to ensure the chain state is correct, it is enough to just verify the proof.

-Shinigami is a zero-knowledge Bitcoin client implemented in Cairo.
-It aims to provide trustless validation of the Bitcoin blockchain through STARK proof verification.
-It is heavily inspired by [ZeroSync](https://github.com/ZeroSync/ZeroSync) project.
+Raito is heavily inspired by [ZeroSync](https://github.com/ZeroSync/ZeroSync) project.

 > **Disclaimer:** This project is in the early stages of development and should not be used in production.
 It will evolve rapidly, expect breaking changes.